Journey into the Heart of Mongolia’s Nomadic Culture

 The start of a game of Camel Polo

-How nomads live in Mongolia today
+How nomads live today

 A typical Mongolian family will live in a yurt (a portable round tent) which can be easily dismantled and moved.
 The yurt is made from wooden frames covered with felt or woolen cloth.
 It has a central fireplace for heating and cooking, and an opening at the top for ventilation.